Filouman/Postgresql_replication/README.md

 ### 3. Monitoring and Testing
 After configuring, restart both PostgreSQL servers.
 The primary server will wait for acknowledgment from the standby before confirming a transaction commit.

 You can monitor the PostgreSQL main instance by the systemd journal and check the log output.
-You can exit the monitoring at any time with
+You can exit the monitoring at any time with `Ctrl+C`
 ```
 journalctl -fu postgresql
 ```